isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    default value of the ``lfc-interval`` is ``3600``.
 A value of 0 disables the LFC.

+-  ``max-row-errors``: when the server loads a lease file, it is processed row by row, each row contaning a single lease.
+If a row is flawed and cannot be processed correctly the server will log it, discard the row, and go on to the next row.
+This parameter can be used to set a limit on the number of such discards that may occur after which the server will abandon the effort and exit.
+The default value of 0 disables the limit and allows the server to process the entire file, regardless of how many rows are discarded.

 An example configuration of the memfile backend is presented below:

 ::